Black Hills Expedition: Discovery of gold

 Throughout the expedition, civilian experts who accompanied the expedition located traces of gold in the rivers.
-The first discovery goes uncredited, however an undated diary entry by William McKay, a miner accompanying the expedition, notes that while camping at the newly named Custer Park, "In the evening I took a pan, pick and shovel, and went out prospecting.
+The first discovery goes uncredited, however an undated diary entry by William McKay, a miner accompanying the expedition, notes that while he was camping at the newly named Custer Park, "In the evening I took a pan, pick and shovel, and went out prospecting.
 The first panful was taken from the gravel and sand obtained in the bed of the creek; and on washing was found to contain from one and a half to two cents, which was the first gold found in the Black Hills."
 A significant discovery was made on August 1 when tests of the soil by the French Creek determined that a miner could earn as much as $150 per day mining in the Black Hills.
 Custer wrote in a letter of August 15, 1874 to the Assistant Adjutant General of the Department of Dakota that "there is no doubt as to the existence of various metals throughout the hills. ...
 [And] examinations at numerous points confirm and strengthen the fact of the existence of gold in the Black Hills."
 His messages were carried by scout Charley Reynolds to Fort Laramie, and from there it was telegraphed to the press eastwards.

 The force remained there at Agnes Park until August 15 whereupon it turned around to return to Fort Lincoln.
 The expedition returned on August 30, with the scouts returned to their reservations on September 10.
 In total, Custer and his forces had traveled for 60 days over 883 miles.

-Organization of the 7th Cavalry
+Organization of the Expedition

 The table of organisation for the 7th Cavalry for the Black Hills Expedition of 1874 was as follows.